briangu/waddleml/README.md

 # waddleml
-WaddleML is a simple machine learning training stats tracker and visualizer
+WaddleML is a simple machine learning training stats tracker and visualizer using DuckDB.